-Design Technology gives students the knowledge, skills and experience to be able to design and manufacture solutions to problems.
+Design technology gives students the knowledge, skills and experience to be able to design and manufacture solutions to problems.
 They will develop an iterative approach to their designs, testing ideas and making improvements before manufacturing high quality products.
 They will learn how manufacturing is organised and the issues surrounding the efficient use of materials and energy that will be required in the future.
 They will also make use of their knowledge from other subjects such as science, business and geography and particularly maths and they will learn how to use this to further improve their designs.

-Design Technology can lead to a number of career pathways.
-It is particularly suited to design careers, engineering, computing and other technical routes including those focussing on visual design but may also enhance many other careers that would benefit from a practical, problem solving approach.
+Design technology can lead to a number of career pathways.
+It is particularly suited to design careers, engineering, computing and other technical routes but may also enhance many other careers that would benefit from a practical, problem solving approach.